Church History 1948

 The proposal was adopted unanimously and steps were taken to transfer the premises to the Methodist Church.

 Transfer to the Methodist Church was completed in time to coincide with the start of the 1948/49 Connexional year and the first Methodist service took place in the afternoon of Sunday 5 September 1948; it was led by Rev Hanley Smith.
 Shortly afterwards, in the week ended 18 September 1948, a Circuit Rally was held at Erdington (Station Road) Methodist Church to welcome new ministers (Rev John Humphries and Rev Frank MelIor) and to welcome the new Boldmere Church.
 Mr Leslie Howes, Circuit Steward, welcomed the new ministers and Mr Fred Robinson welcomed the Brotherhood into the Circuit.
-At this point the Church was in the charge of a lay pastor, Lt-Col (later Rev) W H Weller, MBE but he was in hospital and Mr Reg Taylor, appointed as the first Society (later Church) Steward, replied on his behalf.
+At this point the Church was in the charge of a lay pastor, Lt-Col (later Rev) W H Weller, MBE but he was in the hospital and Mr Reg Taylor, appointed as the first Society (later Church) Steward, replied on his behalf.
 Mr Reg Taylor made it his business to attend every Circuit Quarterly Meeting to familiarise himself with Methodist procedures.
 The first Poor (later Communion) Stewards were Reg’s wife Christine and Mr WaIter Crofts.
 The earlier Sisterhood, Old Boys’ Brotherhood and Social Club continued alongside the new Church organisation for some years – the Social Club still survives as a snooker/billiards club in the upper hall with its original purpose of providing a club free from bars and gambling; the Club is no longer directly related to the Church but enjoys a close relationship with it.

-At this stage the membership of the Church stood at 16, some of whom were former Brotherhood members and the remainder friends who had transferred from other Circuit churches.
+At this stage, the membership of the Church stood at 16, some of whom were former Brotherhood members and the remainder friends who had transferred from other Circuit churches.
 Only evening services were held and weekly offerings averaged 30s. (£I-50p).
-Initially the Church was excused a set Circuit Assessment but the Council volunteered a donation of £3 a quarter.
+Initially, the Church was excused a set Circuit Assessment but the Council volunteered a donation of £3 a quarter.

 The church itself was the ground floor fronting on to Boldmere Road in what had been intended originally (1912) as the entrance hall for a large church building extending back from the road The entrance was down a path fronted by a narrow muddy pavement and big ash trees.
 (In those days the building was much further back from the road which had not then been widened and there had been no parking spaces added in front of the church).
-From the path one entered the centre of the building through an arch, now filled in and containing a small memorial window given by the Stephens family.
-For the first few years the seating faced to the right of this entrance but in 1952 a Scheme was adopted: –
+From the path, one entered the centre of the building through an arch, now filled in and containing a small memorial window given by the Stephens family.
+For the first few years, the seating faced to the right of this entrance but in 1952 a Scheme was adopted: –

 ” … to improve the interior of the building.
 The whole seating was reversed and a pulpit built from the original reredos, communion table (an anonymous gift), communion rail, new royal blue carpet (given by Councillor Frank Taylor, then Mayor of Sutton Coldfield) fitted”